oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_alert_rule_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple BudgetAlertRule resources in Oracle Cloud Infrastructure
-- Returns a list of Alert Rules for a specified Budget.
+- Returns a list of Alert Rules for a specified budget.
 - If *alert_rule_id* is specified, the details of a single BudgetAlertRule will be returned.